agera-sdk/previous-version-2/README.md

 When futurely working on graphical nodes:

+- Garbage collection:
+  - Considered using the `gc` crate internally, but it has one current limitation: it's thread-local, therefore resolve the question: what to use else?
+    - [ ] Maybe `Arc` and `std::sync::Weak`?
+    - [ ] Some concurrent crate?
+    - [ ] Invent my own?
 - Provide `Node` and futurely `WeakRefNode` that may be useful for some users.
 - Use garbage collection inside, not exposing it to the user.
 For example, just `Node` and no additional type.
 The equality operator should work as well, comparing the nodes by reference.
 The clone method clones by reference.